mmmangooo/Milestone-Project2/README.md

 in the top navigation and scrolled down to GitHub Pages.
 Selected Master Branch in the dropdown menu and clicked to confirm this choice.
 The website was now live on GitHub Pages.

 ### Making a local clone
 Navigate to GitHub Repository (https://github.com/mmmangooo/Milestone-Project2).
-Click the green Clone ocr Download button and copy the URL in the dropdown box.
+Click the green Code button and copy the URL in the dropdown box.
 Use your IDE of choice to open up a terminal and navigate to your choice of file location.
 Use the 'git clone' command in the terminal followed by the copied git URL.
 A clone of the project will now be created locally on your machine.